MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### msupdate_monitor_progress_failure

-This event logs a list of Queued updates that failed to be applied.
+This event logs a list of queued updates that failed to be applied.
 We use this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: